 What is the microbiome?

 This is the first of the two videos introducing the relationship between gut microbiome and the brain.
-In this video, Dagmara Złotkowska will discuss all necessary terms related to microbiome and its development during lifetime.
+In this video, Dagmara Złotkowska explains all necessary terms related to microbiome and its development during our lifetime.